andrewmilson/andrewmilson.github.io/_posts/2014-10-07-how-i-conceal-mailto-email-links-from-spam-bots.md

 <a href="javascript:mailtoManager('example', 'example.com')">Contact</a>
 {% endhighlight %}

-This method makes it extremely difficult for those darn bots to find your email adress.
-The method would result in a mailto link opening in a new tab with guaranteed reliability in all browsers providing they had javascript enabled.
+This method makes it extremely difficult for those darn bots to find your email adressgit status.
 Beautiful!